-Student kills 3, wounds 8 at Oxford High School in Michigan
+Student shoots, kills 3, wounds 8 at Michigan high school

 OXFORD TOWNSHIP, Mich.
 (AP) — A 15-year-old sophomore opened fire at his Michigan high school, killing three students, including a 16-year-old boy who died in a deputy’s patrol car on the way to a hospital, authorities said.
-Eight other people were wounded, some critically.

-Oakland County Sheriff Michael Bouchard said investigators were still trying to determine a motive for Tuesday’s shooting at Oxford High School in Oxford Township, a community of about 22,000 people roughly 30 miles (48 kilometers) north of Detroit.
+Eight other people were wounded, some critically, including a 14-year-old girl who was placed on a ventilator after surgery.
+Investigators were still trying to determine a motive for the shooting Tuesday at Oxford High School, located in a community of about 22,000 people roughly 30 miles (48 kilometers) north of Detroit, Oakland County Sheriff Michael Bouchard said.

-“The person that’s got the most insight and the motive is not talking,” Bouchard said at a news conference late Tuesday night.
+“The person that’s got the most insight and the motive is not talking,” he said at a news conference late Tuesday.

+Deputies rushed to the school around lunch time as more than 100 calls flooded 911 dispatchers with reports of a shooter.
+They arrested the student in a hallway within minutes of their arrival.
+He put his hands in the air as deputies approached, Bouchard said.

-The suspect’s father had bought the 9 mm Sig Sauer used in the shooting on Friday, Bouchard said, adding that he did not know why the man bought the gun.
-Bouchard said the suspect had practiced shooting with the gun and “posted pictures of the target and the weapon.”
+The boy’s father on Friday bought the 9 mm Sig Sauer used in the shooting, Bouchard said.
+He didn’t know why the man bought the semi-automatic handgun, which his son had been posting pictures of and practicing shooting, Bouchard said.

 The three students who were killed were 16-year-old Tate Myre, 14-year-old Hana St. Juliana, and 17-year-old Madisyn Baldwin.
-Bouchard said Myre died in a patrol car as a deputy tried to get him to a hospital.
+Bouchard said Myre died in a patrol car as a deputy tried to get him to an emergency room.

-Bouchard said a teacher who received a graze wound to the shoulder was discharged from the hospital, but seven students ranging in age from 14 to 17 remained hospitalized with gunshot wounds, including 14-year-old girl who was on a ventilator after surgery.
+A teacher who received a graze wound to the shoulder has left the hospital, but seven students ranging in age from 14 to 17 remained hospitalized through the night with gunshot wounds, he said.

+The gun the boy was carrying had seven more rounds of ammo in it when he surrendered, Bouchard said.

+Undersheriff Mike McCabe said the student’s parents advised their son not to talk to investigators.
+Police must seek permission from a juvenile’s parents or guardian to speak with them, he added.

+Oakland County Prosecutor Karen McDonald said in a statement her office expects to issue charges quickly and that an update would be given Wednesday.

-Bouchard said authorities were made aware of allegations circulating on social media that there had been threats of a shooting at the roughly 1,700-student school, but he said they didn’t know about the rumors until after the attack.
+Authorities were made aware of posts on social media that said there had been threats of a shooting at the roughly 1,700-student school, but Bouchard said they didn’t know about the rumors until after the attack.

-Bouchard stressed how crucial it is for tips of the kind to be sent to authorities, while also cautioning against spreading social media rumors about the attack before a full investigation.
+He stressed how crucial it is for tips of the kind to be sent to authorities, while also cautioning against spreading social media rumors before a full investigation.

-Undersheriff Mike McCabe also downplayed the significance of an incident in early November when a deer head was thrown off the school roof, which he said was “absolutely unrelated” to the shooting.
-The vandalism prompted school administrators to post two letters to parents on the school’s website earlier in November, saying they were responding to rumors of a threat against the school but had found none.
+McCabe also downplayed the significance of a situation in early November when a deer head was thrown off the school roof, which he said was “absolutely unrelated” to the shooting.
+The vandalism prompted school administrators to post two letters to parents on the school’s website, saying they were responding to rumors of a threat against the school but had found none.

-Authorities didn’t immediately release the shooting suspect’s name, but Bouchard said deputies arrested him within minutes of arriving at the school in response to a flood of 911 calls about the attack, which happened shortly before 1 p.m.
-He said the deputies arrested him after he emerged from a bathroom with the gun, which he said had seven rounds of ammunition still in it.

-“I believe they literally saved lives having taken down the suspect with a loaded firearm while still in the building,” Bouchard said.

-McCabe said the suspect’s parents visited their son where he’s being held and advised him not to talk to investigators, as is his right.
-Police must seek permission from a juvenile suspect’s parents or guardian to speak with them, he added.

-Oakland County Prosecutor Karen McDonald issued a statement Tuesday evening saying her office expects to issue charges quickly and that an update would be given Wednesday.

-Bouchard said the suspect had no previous run-ins with his department and he wasn’t aware of any disciplinary history at school.
+Bouchard said the student in custody had no previous run-ins with his department and he wasn’t aware of any disciplinary history at school.

 “That’s part of our investigation to determine what happened prior to this event and if some signs were missed how were they missed and why,” he said.

-President Joe Biden, before delivering remarks at a community college in Rosemount, Minnesota, said: “As we learn the full details, my heart goes out to the families enduring the unimaginable grief of losing a loved one.”

-The school was placed on lockdown after the attack, with some children sheltering in locked classrooms while officers searched the premises.
+The campus was placed on lockdown during the attack, with some children sheltering in locked classrooms.
 They were later taken to a nearby Meijer grocery store to be picked up by their parents.

 The district said in a statement that all of its schools would be closed for the rest of the week.